-In the distant shot of Quigley tying his bandanna around his wounded leg, the sun is just about to set behind a hill.
+In the distant shot of Quigley tying his bandanna around his wounded leg as the soldiers ride away in the distance, the sun is just about to set behind a hill.
 Just before and after that shot, the shadow of his hat falling on his face and shoulders shows that the sun is high overhead.
+In addition, there should be three dead men on the ground -- Marston, the Scotsman, and the Kid - but only two are visible and in different positions.

 When Quigley kills the man after they are dumped in the desert, there is a drastic difference between the shadow on the dead man's face between the moments just before Quigley shoots and after he shoots.